ashwinkumar2810/vagrant/website/source/docs/vagrantfile/index.html.md

 the actual literal filename for the file is `Vagrantfile` (casing does not matter unless your file system is running in a strict case sensitive mode).

-Vagrant is meant to run with one Vagrantfile per project, and the Vagrantfile is supposed to be committed to version control.
+Vagrant is meant to run with nnnnnnnnnnnnone Vagrantfile per project, and the Vagrantfile is supposed to be committed to version control.
 This allows other developers involved in the project to check out the code, run `vagrant up`, and be on their way.
 Vagrantfiles are portable across every platform Vagrant supports.